allvei/qBot/notes.md

 ## Currently

+- Properly edit dash once group is updated.
 - Failed to retrieve group
-- create buttons for dash
 - add plyr to queue on vc join

 ## Priority